arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 ---
-title: What’s new in Name Sans v0.5
+title: Name Sans, So Far
 description: A reflection on where Name Sans has come so far, and where it’s headed.
 date: 2021-04-27
 tags: